michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/2-schedule-menu-packing/packing-list.md

 * 1 first-aid kit for every vehicle&nbsp;
 * 1 5-gallon water jug for every 6 people&nbsp;
 * 1 large cooler (on wheels is preferred) for every 6 people&nbsp;
-* **1 thermometer per gender (larger groups should bring more so there's enough for 1 per sleeping room- to be determined in the spring)**
-* **Hand sanitizer for your vehicles and sleeping rooms (to be determined in the spring)**

 COMMUNITY GIFT: We asked each camp location for a specific need in their community.
-Your group’s mission: have FUN collecting as much of the needed item as you can and bring it to camp with you\!
+Your group’s mission: have FUN collecting as much of the needed item as you can and bring it to camp with you!

 Check on your customer account, under “Helpful Resources, and then Schedule, Menu and Packing”, to see your camp’s requested item.
-Your gift will be meeting a specific need in the community you are serving–thank you in advance\!
+Your gift will be meeting a specific need in the community you are serving–thank you in advance!

 * Involve your congregation, friends and even your local businesses in the effort.
 * Is transportation a problem?
 Purchase your community gifts when you arrive.&nbsp;